peterhinch/micropython-mqtt/mqtt_as/README.md

 ## 1.7 Arduino Nano RP2040 Connect

-NINA firmware must be 1.4.8 or later - see
+NINA firmware must up to date otherwise MicroPython produces error messages.
+See
 [this doc](https://docs.arduino.cc/tutorials/nano-rp2040-connect/rp2040-upgrading-nina-firmware).
 Reading RSSI seems to break the WiFi link so should be avoided - the `range_ex.py` demo disables this on this platform.

+## 1.8 RP2 Pico W

+The `mqtt_as` code should be V0.6.5 or later to avoid very slow recovery from outages.

 ###### [Contents](./README.md#1-contents)